 The death of a Medicaid member should be reported to the person's local DSS office as soon as possible.
 DMAS has the responsibility to recover money from the estate of a Medicaid member age 55 and over.
 Recovery may take place only after the death of the surviving spouse and only if there are no children who are blind, disabled, or under the age of 21.
-The dependents or heirs of an estate can also claim an undue hardship (an action requiring significant difficulty or expense) during the recovery process.
-If a hardship is granted, DMAS may waive part of all of the recovery, and if denied, the individual is granted an opportunity to appeal the decision.
-For more information about an estate recovery see the Estate Recovery fact sheet on the DMAS Website found on the Rights and Responsibilities page under the Members tab.
+For more information about an estate recovery see the Estate Recovery fact sheet on the DMAS Website.